EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

+In designing this architecture, we also considered several alternatives but found them less suitable for Earth-observation workloads.
+Early-exit mechanisms~\cite{earlyexit} incur the memory overhead of loading the full backbone, while at the same time miss deeper, fine-grained features and exhibiting highly variable latency.
+Similarly, Mixture-of-Depths models~\cite{raposo2024mixtureofdepthsdynamicallyallocatingcompute} introduce storage and runtime decision overheads without overlapping compute.
+Among the available model frameworks, we found multi-task learning to be the most effective at achieving model depth in an efficient way.
+Section \ref{sec:related-work} discusses further alternatives for model-level optimization.

 \earthsight~is designed for scenarios in which multiple tasks are performed on each input image.
-By overlapping backbone computations across tasks, multi-task architecture maximizes inference throughput relative to single-task deployments.
-Furthermore, the modular design enables lightweight uplinks of new task heads without transmitting full backbone parameters, reducing bandwidth overhead for model updates and simplifying task expansion in orbit.
-Single-task models are naturally supported as a special case of the multi-task framework, showcasing the flexibility and scalability of \earthsight~for diverse satellite missions.
+By overlapping backbone computations across tasks, the multi-task architecture maximizes inference throughput relative to single-task deployments.
+Single-task models are naturally supported as a special case of the multi-task framework, showcasing the flexibility and scalability of \earthsight.
+Furthermore, the modular design simplifies how \earthsight~handles new tasks, presenting operators with four options: (1) reusing an existing, compatible backbone, (2) adding the task stand-alone, (3) fine-tuning backbones and heads offline without re-clustering, or (4) re-clustering and training new backbones.
+Options 1 and 2 allow for immediate deployment, while 3 and 4 can be prepared in the background for optimized performance. \earthsight's modularity enables lightweight uplinks of new task heads without transmitting full backbone parameters, addressing bandwidth limitations.